laszlocph/gimlet-documentation/src/pages/docs/deployment-settings/dns.md

 ## Set up Custom Subdomain for a Deployment

 In the deployment settings you can specify a subdomain for the custom domain you configured with one of the methods described above.

+## Change Domain After Deployment

+You can change the domain after you deployed the application.
+You can do this by navigating to deployment settings after a successful deployment.

+When you click the **Write configuration to Git** button, you'll be directed to the deployment's status screen.
+In the top right corner to the status, click on the (...) or meatballs menu, and then click the **Edit** button to enter deplopyment settings.

+When you're in the deployment settings, click the **Domain** button, where you can update the domain.
+You can turn HTTPS certification on and off here, as well.
+When you're done, you can give the changes you made in yaml format by clicking the **Review changes** button, then apply the changes by clicking the **Save** button.